 Someone from our team will contact you about the next steps.
 Your pledge will then be in our queue, allowing the flight booking team to match it with an incoming travel request.
 Our flight booking team finds the best award flight options, and then matches the flight with a corresponding donation.

-We do accept cash donations.
-We do not accept personal or business checks.
-Please head to miles4migrants.org/donate to donate.
-Cash donations help us cover the fees associated with each booking or the cost of a ticket that cannot be purchased with miles.
+We do accept cash check donations.
+For cash, please head to miles4migrants.org/donate to make a one-time or recurring donation.
+Cash donations help us cover the taxes and fees associated each bookings or the cost of a ticket that cannot be purchased with miles.